omgplex/ViniPlay/README.md

  - ▶️ **Picture-in-Picture**: Pop out the player to keep watching while you work on other things.
  - 🎥 **DVR**: Record programs using FFMPEG.
 Schedule recording via the TV Guide, or set specific channels and time with ease.
  - 📽️ **Single player**: Play .m3u8 and .ts links directly from the browser, with detailed console logs and recorded history
+ - 👥 **Admin monitoring page**: Monitor users watch stream in real time, store historical plays, and broadcast messages to all users.

 ---